jonodrew/uol-msc-cyber/Reading/Elementary information security.md

 - DOS attack on major server
 - DOS attack on shared resolver
 Not mentioned:
-- all of the fun things we find in the day job
+- all of the fun things we find in the day job (IT'S ALWAYS DNS 😭)
 ### 12.4 [[Internet]] firewall
 - a firewall reduces a network's [[attack surface]] by limiting the kind of network messages passing in or out
 - your average home [[Wi-Fi]] box probably also has a fairly basic firewall, with a Default Allow policy for outbound traffic and a Default Deny policy for inbound traffic